-Dr. Martin Luther King, Jr. lived his life serving others.
-Following his example, millions of Americans serve on Martin Luther King, Jr. Day.
+Dr. Martin Luther King Jr. lived his life serving others.
+Following his example, millions of Americans serve on Martin Luther King Jr. Day of Service.
 At our children's schools, at a local shelter, or lending a hand to help our neighbors – we join Dr. King as drum majors for justice, peace and righteousness.

 Here are several ways you can get involved on #MLKDay: